pradeepcep/qwaver/README.md

     * Search results should not include flagged queries
     * The author of a flagged query should be given an alert
 * track average execution time for queries
-* For pie charts with more than 20 pie slices; make single slice be sum of the remainder
 * Add comments, likes
 * create 404 page
 * create exceptions table and log exceptions